SherG/sherrieg/content/blog/black-bean-salad/index.md

 ---

 This is a nutrient-dense summer dish that's mildly spicy.
 Easy to make, it's a meal in itself and pairs well with grilled chicken.
+(Add some fire to that chicken with Weber's Kick'n Chicken seasoning.)
 Plus you can serve it up as a burrito.

 Tips:

 * Experiment to taste with the amount of vinegar and lime juice.
 * I like the adobo sauce that comes in Goya's canned chipotle peppers.
 Adding the thick sauce from 1-2 cans really adds a lot of flavor.
-* Add fresh corn if you like
+* Add fresh corn if you like or red and yellow peppers

 Cook the beans first, then chill a bit before adding the vegetables, spices and liquids.